top of page

 Founder and Principal

-Hillary Frances has over twenty years experience working with nonprofit leaders.
-Most recently, she was a Senior Consultant with Seed Fundraisers supporting over 125 national organizations and nearly 300 leaders as they clarified their fundraising strategy and operationalized their day-to-day practice.
+She learned how to be a consultant at Seed Fundraisers where she supported over 125 national organizations and nearly 300 leaders as they clarified their fundraising strategy and operationalized their day-to-day practice.

 Working in the Lineage of: